iruleonu/IRShowcaseMVP/README.md

 * Combine

 ## Architecture layers naming
 You can look at the ViewModel as the Interactor and the ObservableObject within the ViewModel as the Presenter.
-The view in SwiftUI sends actions to the ViewModel (the Interactor layer) and reads the State from the ObservableObject within the ViewModel (the Presenter layer)
+The view in SwiftUI sends actions to the ViewModel (the Interactor layer) and reads the State from the ObservableObject within the ViewModel (the Presenter layer).

 ## Misc
 * It has a ObservableObject that's going to be connected to the SwiftUI view as a @ObservedObject, essentially serving as a State.
 The viewModel has the logic.